-Since I'm nu-old skool — and watching endless streams of people validate their own self-importance makes me long for a 'Shut up' button — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people validate their own self-importance has me reaching for the Glock — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Txt spk iz da bom.
+I can now omit vowels and apostrophes with impunity.

 Automated calls.
 We’ve all had them.
 But what do you do when they go wrong with rather comedic results?

 - · 298 words (vacuums up about 2 mins)

 Oi, Apple!
 When I set some user preferences, have the decency to honour them because it’s my choice, not yours.